Is living by faith and setting goals at odds with one another?

 The Two Sides of Living By Faith or By a Plan

-After all, Abraham, the very father of faith, set out on a journey without knowing where he was going or where he’d end up.
+After all, Abraham, the father of faith, set out on a journey without knowing where he was going or where he’d end up.

-Is it more pleasing to God to set forth plan in this life, and stick to a certain level of discipline?
+So is it more pleasing to God to set forth plan in this life, and stick to a certain level of discipline?

 After all, Paul said that God is a God of order, and not the author of confusion.